 Judge Raps NYPD for ‘Gotcha’ Tactics in Civil Seizures

-MANHATTAN (CN) — Displeased by the New York City Police Department’s “troublesome” litigation tactics, a state judge refused to dismiss a lawsuit seeking information on what happens to millions of “unclaimed” dollars seized in civil forfeitures.
+MANHATTAN (CN) — Displeased by what she described as the New York City Police Department’s “troublesome” litigation tactics, a judge advanced a lawsuit that asks what happens to millions of unclaimed dollars seized in civil forfeitures.

-Bronx public advocates have spent the better part of two years hunting down documents that would shine light on the New York City Police Department’s use of civil forfeiture laws to seize millions of dollars in cash and property.
+Bronx public advocates have spent the better part of two years hunting down documents that would shine light on the NYPD’s use of civil forfeiture laws to seize millions of dollars in cash and property.

-On Friday, a New York County Supreme Court judge accused the NYPD and its former Commissioner Bill Bratton of playing games to avoid Freedom of Information Law disclosures.
+Rejecting a motion to dismiss the case in Manhattan Supreme Court, Judge Arlene Bluth accused the NYPD and its former Commissioner Bill Bratton on Friday of playing games to avoid disclosures.

-“The record before this court shows that respondents have only now, more than two years after petitioner’s FOIL request, attempted to describe the ways in which these records are kept,” Judge Arlene Bluth wrote in rejecting the NYPD’s motion to dismiss.
+“The record before this court shows that respondents have only now, more than two years after petitioner’s FOIL request, attempted to describe the ways in which these records are kept,” Judge Arlene Bluth wrote, abbreviating Freedom of Information Law.

-“This type of ‘gotcha’ litigation tactic is especially troublesome in a FOIL proceeding where petitioner does not have access to the database containing the requested information,” Bluth wrote.
+“This type of ‘gotcha’ litigation tactic is especially troublesome in a FOIL proceeding where petitioner does not have access to the database containing the requested information,” Bluth added.

 The Bronx Defenders, a nonprofit advocacy group, has been seeking the records since 2014, when it filed requests for documents that show NYPD reported more than $6 million in seized cash and property in the previous fiscal year.